Werkov/Werkov.github.io/_drafts/bulgaria.md

 - Pirin
 - bus back

-- smoking Balkan
-- first time passing Slovakia
-- seen Visegrad
-- traditional (TODO link) gyros in Budapest
+## Practicals

 - medium comfort in Serbian sleeping carriage (with smokers)
+- very slow (<40 km/h) Serbian railway (and no guarantee on (seat) reservations)
+- very long waiting on (Schengen area) borders (both directions)
+- European level hostel in Sofia (TODO link)
+- limited supply of water while climbing Musala
+  - crazy Bulgarian gifted us a bottle of water
+- descent is harder than climbing (also depends on tightening the boots)
+  - down to Makedonija was the worst
+  - later tried sandals on grassy surfaces
+- nondistinctive/obsoleted marking of the hiking route on descent to Predel
+- various intensity of sweating + demi/dehy effect on power and strength

+## Natural sights

+- canyon from Serbia to "Bulgaria" (TODO map check)
+- horses
+  - in cities (workhorses)
+  - in mountains (wild?)
+- Musala (hihghet peak of Balkans)
+  - up there is cold and windy
+- landscape with green/brown grass and islands of dwarf pines
+- many lakes (water systems in mountains?)
+- pictersque sleeping by lakes above Makedonija
+- relative sunset (occluded by mountains), brown mist on horizon

+## Manmade sights

+- seen Visegrad (from train)
 - Serbian facades (none)
 - Belgrade looks very poor (just neighborhood of railway station (which is quite small))
-  - affected by migrating refugees? (farsi/arabic labels in park)
+  - affected by migrating refugees?
+(Farsi/Arabic labels in park)
-- very slow Serbian railway (and no guarantee on reservations)
-- canyon to "Bulgaria"
-- very long waiting on (Schengen area) borders (both directions)
-- contrast of EU/nonEU (nice Sofia arrival)
-- European level hostel in Sofia
+- Sofia
-- compact center of Sofia,
+  - compact center
   - no river in Sofia
+  - orthodox church, mosque (open), synagogue (closed)
     - first time in mosque
-- contrast: office buildings with cobble stone roads, housing estates, restaurants, wild dogs and horse-towed carriage)
-  - socioeconomic situation: 100, 300, 500
-  - orthodox church, mosque (open), synagogue (closed)
-- symbol of lion (church, currency)
     - tactile icons
+- contrast: office buildings with cobble stone roads, housing estates, restaurants, wild dogs and horse-towed carriage
+- Borovec, Bansko -- tourist crowded locations for skiing
+- everything looks overengineered for much greater load (Musala hut, Granchar,...)
-- horses
+  - perhaps used earlier
-  - in cities
-  - in mountains
+  - camping in Predel

+## People and society

+- people smoke more in Balkan (cigarette ends even on mountain paths)
+- contrast of EU/nonEU (nice Sofia arrival)
+- (TODO annotate better) Bulgarian socioeconomic situation: 100, 300, 500 (pension, average salary, ???)
+- Bulgarian symbol of lion (church, currency)
-- not much marks of Turkish influence (cf. Czechia and Austria-Hungary)
+- not many marks of Turkish influence (cf. Czechia and Austria-Hungary)
-- extra large tomatoes
-- scaling buses (marshrootka?)
+- buses scaled to traffic (marshrootka?)
 - meeting Czechs
   - experienced Alda
   - sharing experience